Home » Homemaking » Cleaning » Stains » How To Remove Oil Stains On Driveway and Asphalt

 3 Easy Ways to Remove Fresh Oil Stains on Driveway

 For a fresh stain, there are plenty of methods you can try.
 They are not only effective, but they’re also easy to execute because all that’s required are common household products.
+The trick is to tackle them as soon as possible.

 A blue litter box filled with fresh, unused cat litter, accompanied by a blue scoop, placed on a wooden floor.